 It is certified that this manuscript has not been previously published, in whole or in part, and that it is not under consideration by any other journal.

-submit papers.
-If one finds difficulty in uploading, then one can send manuscript as an attachment on email to firstname.lastname@example.org.
-It is mandatory to include signed covering letter to editor.
+The manuscript files should be submitted online by uploading at the Submit Manuscript.
+If one finds difficulty in uploading, then one can contact the journal staff.
+It is mandatory to include a signed covering letter to the editor.

 Files to be uploaded: